 At just over 5.1 miles hikers will reach the Appalachian Trail at Spence Field, where you'll turn left to continue towards Rocky Top.
 If you were to turn right at this junction you would pass through a series of small grassy meadows.
-These are pleasant meadows, but nothing compared to what you'll find on the other side of the junction.
+All of these are pleasant meadows, but nothing compared to what you'll find on the opposite side of the junction.

 After turning left onto the Appalachian Trail you'll have some absolutely stunning views of the North Carolina side of the Smokies.
 And if you're there in June you'll witness one of the most spectacular displays of mountain laurel found just about anywhere.
 The hillsides and meadows will literally be covered in the soft pink and white flowers from this heath family shrub.

 Hikers will only have to walk about 100 yards or so beyond the junction to find a great spot to enjoy a picnic lunch, or to simply soak in the grand scenery.

 Spence Field is named after James Spence, who built a cabin in this area in 1830.
 The History of the Grassy Balds in Great Smoky Mountains National Park, an online book that can be found on the park website, states that neither Russell or Spence Field are natural grassy balds, but were actually cleared by settlers for the purposes of grazing sheep and cattle.

 To reach Rocky Top and Thunderhead Mountain, hikers should continue walking eastbound along the Appalachian Trail.